Chapter 26 : Unforeseen

 I shut my door as I entered the room and gasped.
 There was a barn owl perching itself on my bedpost with a parcel on its leg.

 I walked over to it slowly.
 It seemed like a nice enough owl; when I reached for the letter, it didn't bite me or anything.
 "Thanks," I said to it lamely, trying to open the letter while keeping my towel on.
-The room was still cold from the ghost, the unknown, mysterious ghost that popped up occasionally a few times.
+The room was still cold from the ghost, the unknown, mysterious ghost that popped up occasionally.

 I read the letter carefully with an angry face.
 Was I really reading what I was reading, or was I imagining the ink on the parchment telling me something I'd rather not believe?